 For example, if an IPE represents a NoDN, when accessing the NoDN a primitive is sent to the CSE -> IPE -> NoDN.
 If the CSE cannot send a message to the IPE, TARGET_NOT_REACHABLE, is appropriate and indicates that the first hop from the receiver CSE was not reachable.
 However, if the IPE responds with an error that indicates that the NoDN was not reachable, then a different RSC is justified.
 This allows us to better identify the source of the error.

------------------------Start of change 1-------------------------------------------

-6.6.2 RSC framework overview

-The RSCs are categorized as one of 6 classes:

-Table 6.6.2-1: Definition of Response Status Code class